Desmarestia viridis

-Overview

 Desmarestia viridis is a species of brown algae and a member of the phylum Ochrophyta.
 It is also known as stringy acid kelp, and is the most acidic of the acid kelps with a vacuolar pH of about 1.
 It is best known for releasing sulfuric acid when damaged, usually destroying itself and other nearby marine plant life.
-D. viridis is typically found in colder, shallow, intertidal zones all around the world.
+Desmarestia viridis is typically found in colder, shallow, intertidal zones all around the world.

-Physical Description
+Physical description

 This algal species can grow up to 48 inches tall.
 It is made up of a disk-like holdfast to attach itself to the substrate, protecting the plant from getting swept away due to wave energy.
 It has a cylindrical center and its fronds have a signature pattern of opposite branching which can resemble the branches of a bush.
 It is the color brown, rather than green like many other types of algae, due to the pigment fucoxanthin dominating and masking the other pigments.

 Reproduction

-D. viridis, like all brown algae, can do both asexual and sexual reproduction.
+Desmarestia viridis, like all brown algae, can do both asexual and sexual reproduction.
 Brown algae reproduces by means of gametes and flagellated spores and the life cycle consists of two stages.
 At first, the algae exist as the flagellated spores.
 These are released from the parent, get fertilized, and then settle on the substrate.
 This begins the second stage of life.
 The algae grows into a mature plant and then releases spores, continuing the cycle.

-Habitat and Distribution
+Habitat and distribution

 Desmarestia viridis has been found in nearly every ocean across the globe, with the only exception being the Indian Ocean.
-However, D. viridis is very common around Ireland, Great Britain, and the Isle of Man, and like most brown algae species, tends to prefer cooler climates.
+However, Desmarestia viridis is very common around Ireland, Great Britain, and the Isle of Man, and like most brown algae species, tends to prefer cooler climates.
 Its preferred habitat is on hard rock substrates in the subtidal to intertidal zones and can sustain life in both protected and exposed habitats.
 It survives best in the intertidal because the shallow depth allows the plant the access to sunlight to perform photosynthesis.